gowthamvishnu/git-commands/README.md

 git revert
 girt rebase

-git checkout :to know in ehich branch you are working git checkout branch name: to swith to a particular branch git checkout -b branchname: it will create branch and switch to the branch git stashing
+git checkout :to know in which branch you are working git checkout branch name: to swith to a particular branch git checkout -b branchname: it will create branch and switch to the branch git stashing